lakansantos/BuckEatList/README.md

 # BuckEatList

 ##  A simple website that allows user to display the information of any location that relates to food on the map.
 It can be a restaurant, food courts, etc.
 ### I used API key in JavaScript Google.
 You can use it, too!
-Click [here](https://developers.google.com/maps/documentation/javascript) for more its documentation
+You can read the documentation [here](https://developers.google.com/maps/documentation/javascript)
 ### Make sure you have mongodb, mongod, and mongosh installed in your device.
 #### To access the demo, kindly install these in your terminal.
 If you have all of it, you can set up a .env file and declare your API key there.